Honey Buttermilk Bread

-This tender buttermilk bread recipe will be your new go-to yeast bread.
+This tender honey buttermilk bread recipe will be your new go-to yeast bread.
 It rises beautifully thanks to the bread flour and the honey adds a slight country sweetness.

-Homemade bread is one of those foods I love to tackle.
+Homemade bread is one of those foods I love to tackle and I love this honey buttermilk bread.
 I learned over the few years that I have been cooking and baking that yeast bread is one of the easiest things to make, it’s made with items that most people always have in their pantry, and yet always impresses people.
 It’s that extra step you take when you are making a homemade meal and your guests can never believe you also made your own bread.
 It’s a good feeling!
 It is simple to just pay a couple dollars and pick up a loaf at the store to have along with your dinner, but I find it’s one of those things that is worth the little bit of extra effort.
 I’ve learned over the years – and am still learning- what is worth it and what is not.
 The only catch with homemade bread, of course, is that you need to plan ahead a little when it comes to yeast bread to allow for the time it takes for the dough to rise, etc. Other than that, piece of “cake”.

 This soft buttermilk bread is a white bread that has the perfect amount of sweetness added to it with the subtle flavor of honey.
 I find this recipe works best using pure raw honey but you can use whatever you have on hand.
 Buttermilk bread has always been one of my favorites as far as both taste and texture go.
 The buttermilk just gives it the perfect texture and lightness – you must try it sometime.